Lojban Wave Lessons

 If you are new to Lojban, I recommend listening to any recordings you can find of spoken Lojban (readings, music, conversation) both before and while you are taking this tutorial, in order to make yourself familiar with the sounds and words of the language.
 Furthermore, try to say the things you read in Lojban accent if it's reasonably practical.
 This can help your pronunciation a lot.

 When taking this tutorial, it's best to pause between lessons in order to internalize what you have learnt.
 I have attempted to build these lessons from the bottom up and exclude any words or concepts that have not been explained in previous lessons.
 Once explained, they are used freely throughout the remainder of the tutorial.
-I urge readers not to pass any misunderstood content; if you have questions or are uncertain about something, feel free to ask the Lojban community, which can be found in #lojban on the Freenode IRC network or on Google Groups.
+I urge readers not to pass any misunderstood content; if you have questions or are uncertain about something, feel free to ask the Lojban community, which can be found in Lojban Live Chat or on Google Groups.
 They will be happy to help.

 In this tutorial, Lojban text is written in bold.
 Later, when Lojban loanwords are used in English sentences, they are not marked.
 Answers to exercises are displayed as a grey bar.
 Highlight the text in order to see it.
 English terms are written in italic.